-Ann Mbuti (*1990, Neustadt/Wstr., DE) is an independent writer in the fields of contemporary art and (pop) cultures.
-Her focus is on positions and projects that have a potential for social change.
+Ann Mbuti (*1990, Neustadt/Wstr., GER) is a professor of process design and an independent writer in the fields of contemporary art and (pop) cultures.
+Her focus is on artistic positions and projects that have the potential for social change at their core.
 Currently she is exploring mythologies, oral history, science fiction and the fusion of fact and fiction.

 Ann lives and works in Zurich.